 “Quality, income, asset allocation – and liquidity – have always been and will always be our main objectives as we actively manage our clients’ fixed income portfolios.”

-As for the Federal Reserve in the current economic crisis brought on by COVID-19, everyone gets liquidity.
 In March, the Fed restarted – or created – programs from the financial crisis of 2008/2009 to pump billions of dollars into the system.
 Some of them include:

 - Quantitative Easing – purchases of Treasury securities for as long as needed